 The year 2000 was a big year for Washington-Centerville Public Library.
 The Library ranked #1 again in the population category while climbing to #2 among all libraries.
 The Library was the only Ohio library to place first this time and one of only three libraries to place first in 2000 and 1999.
 In 2000, the Library was ranked the 16th busiest library among Ohio's 250 libraries.
 This is a jump of ten positions in the past ten years.

 Former Board President and long time Library trustee, Mrs. Yeck, established the Dorothy R. Yeck Endowment for the Arts at Woodbourne Library in 2000.
-The endowment is intended to further the arts at Woodbourne Library.
+The restricted endowment is intended to further the arts at Woodbourne Library.
 Also, Winifred Dewey, a 16 year member of the Library Board, established the John P. Dewey Business Endowment in the name of her late husband, John P. Dewey, who served ten years on the Washington-Centerville Public Library Board of Trustees.
 The gift endows purchase of business and travel materials and business services enhancement.

 A new website was designed in 2000 to offer more service to the patrons.
 The website became an interactive gateway to Library and information services and provided a more unified Library image.
 New services included online program registration and catalog access.

 A partnership with the University of Dayton's Erma Bombeck Writers Workshop and Library's Erma Bombeck Writing Competition proved to be very successful.
 The contest was merged with this UD event honoring Dayton native Erma Bombeck and included a writers' workshop and celebrity events.
 These events received region-wide print and television coverage for Washington-Centerville Public Library.